-This document quickly explains how the sndio API can be used to solve common audio development problems.
-It applies to both writing new code and porting existing code to sndio.
+This document contains simple tips on how to write new code for the sndio API as well as how to port existing code to it.
 This document doesn't explain how to invoke sndio functions, which are already described in the sio_open(3) manual page.

-The main goal of this document -- and aim of the sndio API itself -- is to ease writing correct code, improving audio software quality and robustness.
-An easy approach to correctness is to keep things as simple as possible and the sndio API design goal is to allow to do so.
-So, if something looks complicated, the approach may be wrong.
-In some cases it's even better not to have a given useful -- but complicated -- feature rather that adding hackish code that may hurt the overall correctness and robustness of the application.
+Remember to keep things as simple as possible; the sndio API is designed to make this possible.
+If something looks complicated, the approach may be wrong.
+In some cases, it may be better to drop some complicated feature rather than adding hackish code that may hurt the overall correctness and robustness of the application.

 Certain applications support multiple parameters sets, so if the above steps failed, you may want to retry with another set.
-But that's unlikely to work in real life for two reasons:
+However, that's unlikely to work in real life for two reasons:

 ...